szze/SpecFlowPlus-Resources/SpecFlow--Runner-Installation.md

-The components in SpecFlow+ are distributed as NuGet package.
-There is a separate package for SpecFlow+ Runner (SpecRun) and SpecFlow+ Excel.
+SpecFlow+ Runner and SpecFlow+ Excel are distributed as NuGet package.
 Both components require SpecFlow to be installed as well.
 SpecFlow is also available as a NuGet package of  its own, but installing one of the SpecFlow+ packages automatically installs the SpecFlow NuGet package as well.

 The installation of SpecFlow and SpecFlow+ Runner is described in detail in the [[Getting Started|http://www.specflow.org/getting-started]] guide for SpecFlow.
 The installation of the SpecFlow components is also covered in the [[SpecFlow documentation|http://www.specflow.org/documentation/Installation/]].

 Details on installing SpecFlow+ Excel can be found [[here|http://www.specflow.org/plus/documentation/SpecFlowPlus-Excel-Installation-and-Configuration/]].

+Information on installing SpecFlow+ LivingDoc can be found [[here|Installing SpecFlowPlus LivingDoc]].

 <h2>Installation and Setup</h2>
 Installing SpecFlow consists of two steps: